MarlenStrive/yii2basic/README.md

 # Installation of the project "Presentation Exchange" #
 Run next steps inside the 'yii2project' folder:
 - composer install
-- php init
+- ./init
-- php yii migrate
+- ./yii migrate

 During the migration it would be created database structure and 3 users:

 - 'admin' with password 'admin' and 'admin' role
 - 'moderator' with password 'moderator' and 'moderator' role
 - 'user' with password 'user' and 'user' role

 ## Available console commands